 5. Continue to do your job to the very best of your ability.

 Even when they complain about activity that is clearly illegal, even when they complain in writing, and even though they are protected by CEPA, whistle-blowing employees are still often retaliated against.

 As such, after making a formal complaint, it is extremely important that you make a good-faith effort to do your job and do it well.
 CEPA’s provisions are no excuse for tardiness, sloppy or missed work, or squabbles with co-workers and superiors.
 Your employer will be looking for any excuse to discipline you, if not terminate you — so don’t provide one.

 Get Help Filing a Whistleblower Complaint

-If you need advice on how to file a whistle-blower complaint or if you believe you’re being retaliated against due to your whistle-blowing activity, call our offices today for a free consultation.
+If you need guidance on how to write a whistle-blower complaint or if you believe you’re being retaliated against due to your whistle-blowing activity, call our offices today for a free consultation.